Are you looking to find out about user experience research? Then look no further.

 Created by Erin Sanders, the Research Learning Spiral provides five main steps for conducting UX research.
 The first two steps are about forming questions and hypotheses, and the last three steps are about gathering knowledge through selected UX research methods.

-The Role Of Research In The User Experience Design Process
+4. What Is The Role Of Research In The UX Design Process?

 UX research is the starting point for a project.
 Research helps us learn about the users and their behavior, goals, motivations, and needs.
 It also shows us how they currently navigate a system, where they have problems and, most importantly, how they feel when interacting with our product.